University of Missouri–Kansas City: Rankings

 Schools are ranked according to their performance across a set of widely accepted indicators of excellence.

+UMKC's Bachelor of Science in Nursing program was also ranked the No. 1 public-university nursing program in Missouri in rankings released in September 2026.

 Athletics

 UMKC's mascot is Kasey Kangaroo (originally drawn by Walt Disney).
 Historically, UMKC athletics had used the identity of "UMKC Kangaroos," but the short form "Roos" was widely used both within and outside of the program.
 On July 1, 2019, the athletic program officially rebranded itself as the Kansas City Roos.
 The school's colors are old gold and royal blue.
 It is a member of the NCAA's Division I Summit League, having rejoined that conference on July 1, 2020, after seven years in the Western Athletic Conference.

 The men's soccer team won the Summit League men's soccer championships in 1996, 1999, 2001, 2003, and 2010.
 The team set an NCAA record on October 12, 2001, with the fastest trio of goals scored in Division I soccer during the MLS era, by scoring three times in 1:46 against Valparaiso University.
 Notable Roos soccer players have included goalkeepers Kevin Corby and Connor Sparrow, defenders Roberto Albuquerque and Coady Andrews, forwards Levi Coleman, Eric McWoods, and Jordan Rideout, and midfielders Manny Catano, Jony Muñoz, and Bryan Pérez.

 UMKC sponsors 16 sports for both men and women at the intercollegiate level.
 The department sponsors: men's basketball and women's basketball, men's soccer and women's soccer, men's tennis and women's tennis, men's golf and women's golf, men's indoor and outdoor track & field and women's indoor and outdoor track & field, men's cross country and women's cross country, softball, and volleyball.

-The men's and women's basketball teams play at Swinney Recreation Center.
+Beginning with the 2026–27 season, the men's basketball team plays its full home schedule at Municipal Auditorium in downtown Kansas City.
+The women's basketball team splits its home schedule between Municipal Auditorium and the Swinney Recreation Center on the Volker Campus.

 In April 2007, the school dropped its Co-Ed Rifle Program in order to add women's soccer and men's baseball.
 Women's soccer was added to the institution for the 2009–10 school year.